 You should never look directly at the sun, so to view the solar eclipse directly without damage to your eyes, you need special solar filter glasses.
 These are much more powerful than sunglasses.
 While sunglasses only block about 50% of the sun’s rays, solar filter glasses block more than 99.99%.
 Unfortunately, many of the solar glasses available online may be counterfeit or do not meet safety specifications.
 Your best bet is to stick with a brand whose glasses are certified by NASA and the American Astronomical Society (AAS).
 Here is a list of reputable vendors from AAS.

 Here are some additional tips for safe viewing:

-If you are looking for a place to stay during the eclipse, be careful if you are booking through a site like Airbnb, VRBO, or Craigslist.
+If you are looking for a place to stay during the eclipse, be careful if you are booking online through a third-party site.
+Check with BBB.org to see what previous customers' experiences have been.
 Make sure to correspond within the website or app and not through other means.
 Always double check that a listing is on the real website and emails are coming from official addresses.
 Using a credit card offers the best fraud protection.
 Don’t deal with anyone who asks for payment outside of the platform’s approved options.

 Cities across the path of totality are holding eclipse festivals with both free events and VIP viewing parties.
 Scammers may set up fake events or charge people for access to free public parties.
 These tips for avoiding summer festival scams can also help you separate real eclipse events from fake ones.
 NASA has information on many events here.

-This month’s eclipse may be a once-in-a-lifetime chance to see a rare astronomical event right in your backyard.
+This month’s eclipse may be a rare chance to see an extraordinary astronomical event right in your backyard.
 That urgency and unique opportunity are what can make scams successful.
 Remember to do your research and always trust your instincts -- if something seems too good to be true, it probably is.